Rich Reel

 programmer to write their instrument control software.

-I remained the sole developer for over a year developing a codebase that's still widely used by engineers and non-engineers for instrument control,
+I supported Genapsys as the sole developer for well over a year, writing and maintaining a codebase for instrument control,

-data collection and test as well as special research not supported by the company's UI software.
+data collection and test as well as special research not supported by the company's main-line software.

-configuration file that's easily created within the application itself.
+The configuration file was easily created within the application itself and saved significant software development time targeting new applications.

-I maintain my own (separate from the company) licensed copies of Solidworks*, Altium Designer*, LabVIEW and AutoCAD (* = subscription active)
+I maintain my own personal licensed copies of Solidworks*, Altium Designer*, LabVIEW and AutoCAD (* = subscription active)

 Patents